 The very idea that someone wants to die is frightening.
 As a result, suicide is not an easy topic to discuss for many people.
-But talking about suicide does save lives.
+But suicide is preventable and talking about suicide does save lives.
 If one person can be saved from suicide by talking about it with someone, it is worth it; especially if that someone is you.

 I am amazed at the many powerful and wise comments I have received from you about suicide.
 I asked you to tell me why you think people contemplate suicide and you had some amazing insights.
 It is clear that it is usually not just one thing that compels someone to feel suicidal.
 You said it is a combination of a lot of things, including:

-More than anything, I believe people who live with suicidal ideation feel hopeless.
+More than anything, I believe people who live with depression and suicidal thoughts feel hopeless.
 They are hurting so badly and want nothing more than for the pain to end.
-Unfortunately, but they cannot imagine the pain ever going away.
+Unfortunately, they cannot imagine the pain ever going away.
 They cannot see the light at the end of the very dark and lonely tunnel they have found themselves traveling down.
 Have you ever felt this way?

 It is not uncommon for a person’s circumstances or their self-image to cause someone to think negatively about themselves.

 Oftentimes, people consider suicide because they are unable to find any reason to make living worthwhile.
 They think their problems are unsolvable and they feel completely out of control.
 I believe first and foremost; hopelessness is a serious spiritual problem rooted in lies and faulty thinking.
 Anytime you believe lies that depression and suicidal thoughts tell you about yourself, you are listening to the wrong voices.